-How to get free talk, texts and data
+Free talk, texts and data

 After one month:

-Note to heavy data users: As with most phones, when you’re connected to Wi-Fi, you’re not affecting your data allotment.
+As with most phones, when you’re connected to Wi-Fi, you’re not affecting your FreedomPop data allotment.
 So if you’re online primarily where there’s Wi-Fi, no worries.
-But if you’re not, 500MB monthly may not be enough.
-Go back through the last few months of your phone bills and see how much you typically use.
+But if you know anything about cell phones, you know that 200 MB, or even 500 MB, isn’t all that much.
+So before switching cell plans, it’s critical to go through the last few months of your phone bills and see how much data you typically use.

 What happens when you exceed your FreedomPop data cap?

 As with any cell provider, exceeding your cap means paying for more data.